kritiravindran-13/realtime_project_board/README.md

 - **Single custom Node entry (`server.ts`)** — The app is not served by `next start` alone.
 One process owns both the Next request handler and a `ws` WebSocket server on `/api/ws`, so HTTP API routes and upgrades share one runtime.
 That avoids splitting WebSocket concerns across serverless functions and keeps subscription state in memory on each instance (see tradeoffs below).

 - **REST APIs + typed events** — Mutations go through normal REST handlers (`/api/tasks`, etc.).
 The database is the source of truth.
-After a successful write, the server emits a **structured realtime envelope** (`RealtimeMessage`: task / comment / project) so clients can patch or invalidate without inventing a second protocol.
+After a successful write, the server emits a **structured realtime envelope** (`RealtimeMessage`: task / comment / project) so clients can patch or invalidate without a second protocol.

 - **SQLite via Prisma** — Chosen for zero external dependencies in dev and simple Docker deploys.
 The schema models projects, tasks, comments, users, and task dependencies; Prisma keeps queries and migrations maintainable.